UNB has a long tradition of encouraging the fine arts and has directed its resources into sustaining diversified cultural activities.

-- UNB Art Centre: Founded in 1941 by Pegi Nicol MacLeod and Lucy Jarvis, the UNB Art Centre is considered one of the oldest art centres in the Atlantic region.
+- UNB Art Centre.
+Founded in 1941 by Pegi Nicol MacLeod and Lucy Jarvis, the UNB Art Centre is considered one of the oldest art centres in the Atlantic region.
 It remains a focus for a range of informative and stimulating exhibitions and programs.
 It is home to UNB's student art group, ARTZONE.
-The UNB Art Centre is the custodian of the UNB Permanent Collection which totals close to 1500 artworks assembled through the generosity of alumni and benefactors.
+The UNB Art Centre is the custodian of the UNB Permanent Collection, which totals more than 2000 artworks assembled through the generosity of alumni and benefactors.
 The collection is on display throughout the Fredericton and Saint John campuses.
 The Art Centre also houses two small gallery spaces with rotating exhibitions.

-- The Centre for Musical Arts: established in 1992, is under the direction of Richard Hornsby.
-It offers credit and non-credit courses, practice facilities, instruments for student use, a Concert Series, a Young Musicians Program, and a Summer Music Camp and an affiliated professional Music Festival (New Brunswick Summer Music Festival).
-There are also many ensembles available to students such as the Concert Choir (Director, Bjorn Runefors), and instrumental ensembles (concert band, brass ensemble, flute choir, jazz band)(Director, Richard Hornsby), as well as the Musician-in-Residence program has existed since 1962.
+- The Centre for Musical Arts, Established in 1992, is under the direction of Richard Hornsby.
+It offers credit and non-credit courses, practice facilities, instruments for student use, a Concert Series, a Young Musicians Program, Atlantic Sinfonia, and a Summer Music Camp and an affiliated professional Music Festival (New Brunswick Summer Music Festival).
+There are also many ensembles available to students such as the Concert Choir and instrumental ensembles (concert band, brass ensemble, flute choir, jazz band).
+The Musician-in-Residence program has existed since 1962.
 The most recent Musicians in residence have included: Robert Kortgaard, Richard Raymond, Peter Allen, Julien LeBlanc, Geoffrey McCausland, Greg Harrison, Olivia Brayley Quackenbush and Nadia Francavilla.

-- Drama at UNB: UNB offers a number of courses in Drama, providing students with training in acting, directing, design, set construction, lighting, and stage management.
-Theatre UNB produces 5-7 main stage productions annually at Memorial Hall, including faculty-directed class productions and student-directed productions open to participation by anyone with an interest in theatre.
+- Drama at UNB.
+UNB offers a number of courses in Drama, providing students with training in acting, directing, design, set instruction, lighting and stage management.
+Theatre UNB produces up to 5 mainstage productions annually at Memorial Hall, including faculty-directed class productions and student-directed productions open to participation by anyone with an interest in theatre.
 The activities of Theatre UNB are organized by Len Falkenstein (Director of Drama).
-Drama courses can be found in the Drama and English Department sections of the Calendar.
+Drama course can be found in the Drama and English sections of the Calendar.

-- The Fiddlehead Magazine: Canada's oldest continuing journal of poetry and short stories was conceived more than three decades ago by Alfred Bailey, and grew from a few mimeographed sheets of poems by students and some faculty to include short stories and book reviews.
-It has been called a WHO’S WHO of Canadian Literature, and it has been edited by various faculty members over the years, including Fred Cogswell, Kent Thompson, Roger Ploude, Peter Thomas, Robert Gibbs, Don McKay, and Ross Leckie.
+- The Fiddlehead Magazine, Canada's oldest continuing journal of poetry and short stories was conceived more than three decades ago by Alfred Bailey, and grew from a few mimeographed sheets of poems by students and some faculty to include short stories and book reviews.
+It has been called a Who’s Who of Canadian Literature, and various faculty members have edited it over the years, including Fred Cogswell, Kent Thompson, Roger Ploude, Peter Thomas, Robert Gibbs, Don McKay, and Ross Leckie.
 The editor as of July 2018 is Sue Sinclair.
-Although its emphasis is on Canadian prose and poetry, the Fiddlehead is open to good writing in English from contributors around the world.
+Although its emphasis is on Canadian prose and poetry, The Fiddlehead is open to good writing in English from contributors around the world.